joelouthan/Theologicus/src/genesis/genesis02-4-25.md

 That should sound familiar based on what John the Baptist said about Christ:

->Matthew 3:11-12 (CSB) “I baptize you with water for repentance, but the one who is coming after me is more powerful than I. I am not worthy to remove his sandals.
+>Matthew 3:11-12 “I baptize you with water for repentance, but the one who is coming after me is more powerful than I. I am not worthy to remove his sandals.
 He himself will baptize you with the Holy Spirit and fire.
 His winnowing shovel is in his hand, and he will clear his threshing floor and gather his wheat into the barn.
 But the chaff he will burn with fire that never goes out.”

 Here's Paul explaining it all the way home:

->Romans 8:5-8 (CSB) For those who live according to the flesh have their minds set on the things of the flesh, but those who live according to the Spirit have their minds set on the things of the Spirit.
+>Romans 8:5-8 For those who live according to the flesh have their minds set on the things of the flesh, but those who live according to the Spirit have their minds set on the things of the Spirit.
 Now the mindset of the flesh is death, but the mindset of the Spirit is life and peace.
 The mindset of the flesh is hostile to God because it does not submit to God’s law.
 Indeed, it is unable to do so.
 Those who are in the flesh cannot please God.

 ### God is righteous in our vocation, calling, and work